astronauthappy/Desktop-Cat/README.md

 # Desktop-Cat
-A desktop pet created by Qt
+# A desktop pet created by Qt
-in releases
+**Three Actions: Wagging Tail, Running, and Being Frightened**
+*Feel free to choose any of these actions.*